microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 example-project was restored from the build cache.
 ```

-Note that the cache is applied even for `rush rebuild`.
+Note that caching is applied even for `rush rebuild`.
 To force rebuilding without the cache,
 you need to add `--disable-build-cache` like this:

 ```